 Where to Retire in Brevard and Home Prices

-Retirees can live in town or in one of the many active adult communities in the area (see Active Adult Communities link at top right).
+Retirees can live in town or in one of the many active adult communities in the area (see Active Adult Communities link at top left).
 College Walk has independent and assisted living.
-In early 2019, Zillow reported the median home value was $218,100.
+In early 2020, Zillow reported the median home value was $239,711.
 Conestee Falls is a huge all ages development outside of town where most of the residents are retirement age.
 Deer Lake is in town and features one story living.
 There are condos in the area but the emphasis is on single family homes.

 Friendly small town.
 250 waterfalls, including Looking Glass Falls and Sliding Rock.
 Pisgah National Forest (470 miles of hiking trails), plus several other state forests and nature reserves.
 Unusually strong musical and cultural programs.
 Four annual street festivals